 The average person spends on one-third of their life asleep – it’s why a healthy and restful sleep is paramount to our wellness and quality of life.
-Many factors can influence our ability to get good night’s rest, but one of the most common hindrances is snoring.
+Many factors can influence our ability to get a good night’s rest, but one of the most common hindrances is snoring.

 However, snoring may just be a sign of a more serious underlying sleep disorder known as sleep apnea.
 A form of sleep-disordered breathing, sleep apnea are episodes of decreased airflow – or even loss of airflow to the lungs – resulting in decreased vital oxygen to the body during sleep.
 Those who suffer from sleep apnea actually stop breathing dozens or hundreds of times a night.
 Common symptoms include: